 The Garand’s reliability has been proven in the real world, on real battlefields, in every condition in which man can survive—extreme cold, snow, mud, rain, extreme heat and humidity.
 The rifle works dry, wet, oiled or greased.
 There’s no need for fancy lubes, either—it’ll run on axle grease if it has to.
 The latest, greatest designs of the day still cannot match the simplistic reliability of this rifle short of simply copying its operation.

 This rifle’s accuracy is more than adequate, and it can be made excellent with some tweaking.
 And although optics are certainly nice, they certainly aren’t critical in a worst-case scenario.
-An iron-sighted Garand will get the job done, as I’ve used one to regularly engage small-game-sized targets out to 800 yards.
+An iron-sighted Garand gets the job done, as I’ve used one to regularly engage small-game-sized targets out to 800 yards.

 It’ll work at any real distance you may encounter in the real world.
 This is partially because the Garand uses a cartridge that has also been proven at all but the longest ranges.